The War To Sell You A Mattress Is An Internet Nightmare | Fast Company

 “Nothing would make us happier than to pay you a ton of money,” Krim elaborated in his next email, “but we need to do it in a context of being accretive to Casper.
 Currently you actively endorse a competing product on our review page.
 What can we do not to have you endorse another product as superior to ours?
 I am certain we can be a better partner to you than Leesa.”

 It appears that Krim’s dialogue with Mattress Nerd did not end in a comfortable place.
-Likewise for negotiations Krim may have been having with Sleep Sherpa or Sleepopolis.
+Likewise for negotiations Krim may have been having with Sleepopolis or Sleep Sherpa.
 That summer, Casper declined to renew affiliate relationships with all mattress bloggers.
 (It eventually reinstated some.)

-An antagonism set in between Casper and at least some of these reviewers, a few of whom conspicuously began to downgrade their assessment of Casper’s mattress, and to more vocally favor competing mattress companies that did still pay commissions, like Leesa.
+An antagonism set in between Casper and at least some of these reviewers, a few of whom conspicuously began to downgrade their assessment of the company’s mattress, and to more vocally favor competitors that did still pay commissions, like Leesa.

-In Derek’s case, by April 2016, according to web archives, he updated his assessment of the Casper, writing that, after 18 months of reviewing competing mattresses, he no longer recommended the Casper.
+By April 2016, Derek had updated his assessment of the Casper too, writing that, after 18 months of reviewing competing mattresses, he could no longer recommended the mattress.
 He even added a little yellow box near the top of that page, which read: “Thinking about buying a Casper?
 Do your homework!
 Check out these 4 mattress companies that Sleepopolis loves.”

 That little yellow box was a huge thorn in Casper’s side.
 If you Googled the search term “casper mattress review,” which about ten thousand people did per month, the first webpage Google served up was Derek’s review, with its poison box.
 Derek ranked first for that query, too.